 In other words, if someone with a stye looks at another it's not like this other person is going to get a stye.

 Most of the time a stye subsides and disappears.
-Sometimes this happens without any treatment and happens on its own.
-Most of the time however treatment is necessary.
+Sometimes this happens without any treatment.
+Most of the time however, treatment is necessary.
 About 20% of the time a stye turns into a chalazion.
 Chalazions usually have to be treated.

 A stye is an acute infection.
 As mentioned earlier, it is a painful red bump and appears tense.
 This is because at this time it is like an abscess.
 There is an active infection in the stye.